Denver Summer Camps Under $200/Week in 2026

 Enrollment flexibility.
 The free and low-cost programs often have less flexibility on start/end times, fewer weeks available, and less ability to accommodate schedule changes.

-[UNIQUE INSIGHT] None of this means the affordable programs are bad.
+None of this means the affordable programs are bad.
 It means they serve a different purpose.
 For a lot of families, a $175/week rec center camp is the right answer for most of the summer, with one week at a specialized program mixed in.
 We've found that parents who blend two or three weeks of specialized camp with general-activity coverage for the rest of the summer report the highest satisfaction and the least budget stress.

-Is $200/Week a Meaningful Threshold for Camp Quality?
+Is $200/Week a meaningful threshold for camp quality?

-[ORIGINAL DATA] Looking at the data across all 652 Denver summer camp programs, $200/week is roughly where the programming quality starts to shift.
+Looking at the data across all 652 Denver summer camp programs, $200/week is roughly where the programming quality starts to shift.
 Below $200, you are mostly looking at city-run, rec center, and faith-based programs.
 Above $200, you start getting into programs with specialized curriculum, professional instructors, and purpose-built facilities.

 The exception is the YMCA, which straddles this line.
 Their lower-priced sessions are comparable to rec center camps, but their higher-priced sessions (up to $350/week) offer meaningfully better programming.